 Internal Control System (ICS) and Internal Control System for Accounting

 Our internal control system (ICS) is an integral component of our risk management system.

 Basis of Our Internal Control System (ICS)

-1 Possible financial losses due to the intentional or inadvertent misconduct of our employees or third parties.
+1 Possible financial losses due to the intentional or inadvertent misconduct of our employees or third parties

-Our internal accounting control system is aimed at ensuring consistent compliance with statutory requirements, generally accepted accounting principles and International Financial Reporting Standards (IFRS) – and thereby avoiding misstatements in Group accounting and external reporting.
+Our internal accounting control system is aimed at ensuring consistent compliance with statutory requirements, generally accepted accounting principles and International Financial Reporting Standards (IFRS) – and is thereby designed to avoid misstatements in Group accounting and external reporting.
 The objective of the internal accounting control system is to ensure that, despite identified financial-accounting risks, Wacker Chemie AG’s annual financial statements and the consolidated financial statements sufficiently comply with regulations.
 This compliance is essential for providing our stakeholders (such as investors, banks and analysts) with proper and reliable information.

 In addition to the ICS principles already mentioned, we perform assessments and analyses to help identify and minimize any risks that may directly influence financial reporting.
 We continually monitor changes in accounting standards and provide the employees handling them with regular and comprehensive training.
 We enlist external experts to reduce the risk of accounting misstatements in complex and challenging issues, such as pensions.